This is the multi-page printable view of this section. Click here to print.

 It’s purpose is to uniquely identify the Butler instance - nothing else.

-If Butler is stopped and started agagin the same ID should be generated.
+If Butler is stopped and started agagin the same ID will be used.

-Some sensitive information is used to create the ID, but as the ID is anonymized before sent as part of the telemetry data, no sensitive information leaves your servers.
+Some sensitive information is used to create the ID, but as the ID is anonymized using a one-way hash function before sent as part of the telemetry data, no sensitive information leaves your servers.

 The ID field is created as follows: